 Once I took the plunge I was so glad I did.
 I spent the first two nights staring at Artie’s baby monitor, but he slept better than ever!
 I knew we had made the right decision and quickly adjusted to our new sleeping arrangement.
 Me and Dad had our room back and Artie was sleeping great!

-Something I have noticed as a mom is that we always know when the time is right!
+Something I learned during my baby’s first year is that as moms we always know when the time is right for our baby!

 More Resources For Your 6-9 Month Old

-For me, these are the months that flew by the fastest, maybe because I spent them chasing Artie around!
+For me, these are the months during Baby’s first year that flew by the fastest, maybe because I spent them chasing Artie around!

 You will suddenly realize your baby is becoming a little boy or girl.
 Artie started to move and look different, almost overnight!
 I noticed changes in him from one day to the next.
 He took his first steps and was walking on his own by the end of these three months.

 At this age you can interact with your baby more than ever.
 Your baby will be on the move and probably saying several words!
 It was such a fun and exciting time for our family!